Berish-Organization/berish-linq/README.md

 ```
 ## `contains`

 > Determines whether a sequence contains a specified element.
-Can be using with the **selectFunc** to except elements from a sequence by mapped values.
+Can be using with the **selectFunc** to check for contain elements from a sequence by mapped values.

 Syntax: `public  contains<K>(value:  T, selectFunc?:  CallbackOnlyItemType<T, K>):  boolean`